http-samc/http-samc/PORTFOLIO/README.md

 - Swimming
 - Playing Water Polo
 - Working on Research
-- and going to school❗❗❗
+- and going to school❗

 ## get in touch 🤝
 I'm open for structured work, internships (paid or unpaid), freelance projects, and anything else that can help me better myself as a developer **and** a person.
 Feel free to reach out to me via email at 📫 [sam@chitgopekar.tech](mailto:sam@chitgopekar.tech), or via any of my other socials below.